-Single and combined inoculation of PGPR strain in cotton seeds considerably improved the germination efficiency and plant growth during the early growth stagephase.
+Single and combined inoculation of PGPR strain in cotton seeds considerably improved the germination efficiency and plant growth during the early growth stage.
 However, seeds inoculated with individual strain of Azospirillum sp7 and PPFM TNAU1 outperforms the combined inoculation of PGPR strains.
-These results indicate conclude that the PPGPR strain inoculation has a positive stimulant effect on germination efficiency and plant growth promotion in the cotton crop.
-It is concluded Thus, the that the investigated beneficial microbes can be employed to increase the physiological potential of cotton to obtain achieve higher yield.
+These results indicate that PGPR strain inoculation has a positive stimulant effect on germination efficiency and plant growth promotion in the cotton crop.
+It is concluded that the investigated beneficial microbes can be employed to increase the physiological potential of cotton to obtain higher yield.